laracasts/Gilded-Rose-Kata-in-PHP/readme.md

-# The Gilded Rose Kata
+# The Gilded Rose Kata - Variance 02

-## Setup

-This repository includes the initial setup for this Kata, including the tests.
-It uses the phpunit.
-Review the tests, and you'll understand the basic syntax in less than a minute.

 Your job is to:

 1. Refactor the monstrous code in the `GildedRose.php` class.
+2. Add 'Conjuras'
-2. Make sure using what you want that all the code works for every product.
+2. Make sure you tests all the scenarios.
 This may be manual testing or automated tests.

 ## Rules